rufer7/github-sonarcloud-integration/README.md

    1. On `Set up project for Clean as You Code` page select the desired code definition and click `Create project`
 1. After completing the setup, the repository will be scanned automatically and you will see the results on the `SonarCloud` dashboard

+### CI-based analysis

+> [!NOTE]
-To set up analysis with GitHub actions, see [here](https://sonarcloud.io/project/analysis_method?id=rufer7_github-sonarcloud-integration)
+> To set up CI-based analysis with GitHub actions, see [here](https://sonarcloud.io/project/analysis_method?id=rufer7_github-sonarcloud-integration) or go to your existing SonarCloud project that is set up with automatic analysis, go to `Administration` -> `Quality Profiles` and click on the `Learn more` link

 ## Scan Results

 - The scan results can be viewed on the [`SonarCloud` dashboard](https://sonarcloud.io/summary/overall?id=rufer7_github-sonarcloud-integration)
+- Security hotspots detected by SonarCloud can be viewed on the [GitHub repository under `Security` tab in the `Code scanning` section](https://github.com/rufer7/github-sonarcloud-integration/security/code-scanning)

 ## Useful Links